manorrock/azure-examples/appservice/tomcat-app-insights/README.md

   -->

+## Redeploy the web application with Application Insights enabled

 Now everything is be ready for Application Insights to be enabled.
 Wi will redeploy the example with the Application Insights connection string added.

-Note the Application Insights connection string environment variable was created when you created the Application Insights resource.
+Note the Application Insights connection string environment variable was created earlier when you created the Application Insights component.

 Execute the command line below to do so: